cs3157/canvas-wrangler/README.md

 _Be sure to save the authentication token somewhere safe!
 Apparently it can't be recovered from Canvas once the dialogue is closed._

-Export your OAuth token as an environmental variable named `CANVASPONIES`
+Export your OAuth token as an environmental variable named `CANVASPONIES` in your command line shell.

 Student Database Creation
 -------------------------